fr4nkln11/virtual-assistant-Alpha/readme.md

 User: Alpha, weather
 Predict Weather of different Cities

-User: Hey Alpha , Wikipedia Ruby
+User: Alpha , Wikipedia Ruby
 The voice assistant abstarcts first 3 lines of wikipedia and gives the information to the user.

 Ask Alpha about what task it can perform and who created it